pchemguy/spec-kit/templates/prespec-analysis.md

 ---

-Feature cohesion MUST be evaluated across included features:
+Feature cohesion MUST be evaluated across included user stories:

 - candidate user stories that are narrowly scoped and represent sequential refinements of the same capability, or
 - candidate user stories that are tightly coupled, strongly parallel, or require substantially similar implementation, validation, or acceptance workflows